KuskIV/ml_exam_notes/Talking_paper/Jeppe/_3 Graph data community detection.md

 - overlapping communities, when the communities overlap with each other.
 - fuzzy clustering, when there are different degrees of membership in the communities. -->

-Essentially there are two diffrent types of clustering methods.
+Essentially there are two different types of clustering methods.

 Hard clustering were each node is either in a community or not in the community.
 Soft clustering where there can be overlap between the communities.